 SEO and PR can often overwhelm even the most seasoned of bloggers.
-Why do some blog rank higher than others in Google, and how can it be done for your own blog?
-Today we welcome back Nic Tuxford, senior SEO specialist at digital marketing agency Exposure Ninja, to share the secrets to great SEO for bloggers
+Why do some blogs rank higher than others in Google, and how can it be done for your own blog?
+Today we welcome back Nic Tuxford, senior SEO specialist at digital marketing agency Exposure Ninja, to share the secrets to great SEO for bloggers.

 The Beginner’s Guide to SEO For Bloggers